felixSchl/neodoc/README.md

 * [ ] Provide seamless interface to be called from JS
 * [ ] Provide typescript typings

+Known issues to work through:

+* [ ] Options that were not provided through argv but that have defaults, are currently not present in the output
+* [ ] Options that have a default value and are provided through argv without an argument should produce an error if the argument type is not a boolean (toggle)

 Further, the wishlist looks somewhat like this:

+* Allow boolean negation.
+Let `--foo` be an option of type boolean, implicitly allow it's negation `--no-foo`.
 * Refactor the `Docopt.Spec.Parser.Usage.OptionStack` constructor to use `NonEmpty` from `purescript-nonempty`
 * Options should be able to specify default values straight in the